johnstamly/Optimal-Sensor-Placement/README.md

-This repository contains a Python script for optimal sensor placement using the Fisher Spectral Radius criterion.
-The code was inspired by the paper ["Strain sensors optimal placement for vibration-based structural health monitoring.
-The effect of damage on the initially optimal configuration"](https://www.sciencedirect.com/science/article/pii/S0022460X17306259) by Loutas T.H. and Bourikas A.
+This repository contains a Python script for optimal dynamic sensor placement using the Fisher Spectral Radius criterion.
+The code was inspired by the paper of Loutas T.H. and Bourikas A [[1]](#1).

 ## Citation